 The modern bag has its roots in the power line workers' bags of the 1950s, which caught on among urban bicycle messengers.
-The original bags were designed to carry heavy, bulky, and awkward tools while ensuring ease of access when climbing utility poles.
+The original models were designed to carry heavy, bulky, and awkward tools while ensuring ease of access when climbing utility poles.
 Our first two, and most important categories, therefore, are Comfort, and Packing and Organization.

 A lot of commuters are choosing to switch to backpacks or panniers for their bike commutes these days.
 This effectively puts extra pressure on the bag category to up its game in the comfort department — which is no small feat for a bag that, by design, hangs off only one shoulder.
-We tested our bags extensively, in a range of situations, to fully explore the concept of comfort and muse over the reasons to use a bag instead of a backpack or pannier.
+We tested these products extensively, in a range of situations, to fully explore the concept of comfort and muse over the reasons to use a bag instead of a backpack or pannier.
 On our official OGL Ride Test, we took notes on the carrying comfort of a variety of load types and weights; and in our OGL Load Test, we maxed out every bag and reported on its optimum load size, before the bag became unwieldy and uncomfortable.

 In our first round of testing, we took the concept of comfort to be quite simple: how does this bag feel on our back and shoulder?
 How is the padding?
 And most importantly, how does it handle a variety of load types and weights?
 At first, we were surprised to be continually drawn to the Outdoor Research Rangefinder.
 It is not your classic design — it has a drawstring closure for the internal compartment and a fully padded shoulder strap.
 We put our ski helmet in it: it was comfortable.
 We loaded it down with books and electronics: still comfortable.
-Then we really tried to over stuff the bag with awkward items; it was still comfortable.
+Then we tried to over stuff the bag with awkward items; it was still comfortable.
 We were impressed.
-This bag underlines the importance of supple fabrics, thoughtful padding, and intelligent geometry in a messenger bag.
+This bag underlines the importance of supple fabrics, thoughtful padding, and intelligent geometry.

-The runners-up in the comfort category are less surprising: the Timbuk2 Classic and the Chrome Mini Metro, which are functionally very similar bags.
-These two rest more angled (or vertical) on your back like a traditional messenger (after all, these two companies basically define the category).
+The runners-up in the comfort category are less surprising: the Timbuk2 Classic and the Chrome Mini Metro, which are functionally similar products.
+These two rest more angled (or vertical) on your back like a traditional messenger (after all, these two companies define the category).
 They are easy to adjust with supple fabrics that hug close to the body and move with you, whether on foot, bike, subway, skateboard, etc.

 Packing and Organization

 Two factors stood out to us in the packing and organization category: effectiveness and efficiency.
 A bag, we thought, needs to improve our daily commute with a relatively broad array of attributes: comfort, of course, but also in the way it holds, secures, and allows access to our belongings inside.
-To be an effective bag means that it addresses our needs, as diverse and changeable as they may be from one day to the next.
-Second, the bag needs to be efficient.
+To be an effective model means that it addresses our needs, as diverse and changeable as they may be from one day to the next.
+Second, it needs to be efficient.
 We don't want to be slowed down, weighed down, or in any way hindered by our accessories; we want a bag that makes us feel more free and nimble.
 An intelligently designed organization scheme will allow us to be organized, but not require us to think too much about it.

 These two broad attributes, effectiveness and efficiency, aligned impeccably well in the Patagonia Black Hole, which earned the relatively rare score: a perfect 10.
 It did not have the most pockets: that would detract from efficiency.
 Rather, it had just enough organizational options, not too many that we got lost in a labyrinth of pockets, sleeves, and zippers.

-The runners up will please those who have a preference for lots of pockets: the Osprey Flapjack and the Mobile Edge ECO were trending toward pocket-overload, but still remain in the realm of fun and functional organizational features.
+The runners up will please those who have a preference for lots of pockets: the Osprey Flapjack and the Mobile Edge ECO were trending toward pocket-overload, but remain in the realm of fun and functional organizational features.

-Back in the 80s, when bags really started to take off among bicycle messengers, not many users were toting around computers the size of a notebook, small space-age touch screen gadgets, and they certainly didn't have cell phones.
-All that technology could barely fit in a small building at that time, let alone in a bag that slings around your shoulder.
-Today, however, things have changed — and most bag manufacturers have evolved with the times.
+Back in the 80s, when bags started to take off among bicycle messengers, not many users were toting around computers the size of a notebook, small space-age touch screen gadgets, and they certainly didn't have cell phones.
+All that technology could barely fit in a small building at that time, let alone in a bag that slings over your shoulder.
+Today, however, things have changed — and most manufacturers have evolved with the times.

-Most of the bags in this review have kept true to the spirit of the messenger bag, even in modern times: to allow ease of access to one's tools.
-Today, that often means our personal technology.
+Most of the models in this review have kept true to the spirit of the messenger bag, even in modern times: to allow ease of access to one's tools.
+Today, that often means our technology.
 The Timbuk2 Command topped the charts with its care and attention to carrying and accessing electronics, even featuring a zipper compartment that opens the bag like a clamshell, and allows you to breeze through TSA security checks without removing your laptop.
 We had several runners-up, all award winners of some sort, but all for slightly different reasons.
 The Osprey Flapjack was the most similar to the Timbuk2 Command, with myriad organizational options for your Mobile Edge ECO also had a distinct and thoughtful approach to toting around laptops, tablets, and phones.
-And the Patagonia Black Hole kept a simple and streamlined approach which we found to be just enough, not too much, and as a result, a very easy bag to adapt to our changeable needs.
+And the Patagonia Black Hole kept a straightforward and streamlined approach which we found to be just enough, not too much, and as a result, a very easy bag to adapt to our changeable needs.

-The Timbuk2 Classic and the Outdoor Research Rangefinder were two bags that were less remarkable for our electronics storage, but still well above average.
+The Timbuk2 Classic and the Outdoor Research Rangefinder were two models that were less remarkable for our electronics storage, but still well above average.
 To earn an average score in this metric a bag had to have a secure and padded laptop sleeve, at a minimum.

 Ease of Use

-A bag needs to keep up on a potentially rigorous commute, whether on bike, foot, subway, skateboard, rollerblades, Uber, Vespa, etc. This is a bag for many types, from the urban athlete to the reluctant businessperson.
-We put these bags to the test on our humdrum daily errands, as well as our epic urban adventures, and even pushed the boundaries with a few ski trips.
+A bag needs to keep up on a potentially rigorous commute, whether on a bike, foot, subway, skateboard, rollerblades, Uber, Vespa, etc. This is a bag for many types, from the urban athlete to the reluctant businessperson.
+We put these products to the test on our humdrum daily errands, as well as our epic urban adventures, and even pushed the boundaries with a few ski trips.
 In our OGL Load Test, we assessed how logical, intuitive, and easy the bag was to pack and how easily we could access the contents.

 There was no perfect 10 in this category.
 But two of our award winners, the Patagonia Black Hole and the Osprey Flapjack came darn close.
-These two got knocked down by small details or relatively inconsequential design flaws (like the odd cross strap on the Flapjack), or the simple fact that it just didn't knock our socks off (but was still really good, in the case of the Patagonia bag).
+These two got knocked down by small details or relatively inconsequential design flaws (like the odd cross strap on the Flapjack), or the simple fact that it just didn't knock our socks off (but was still really good, in the case of the Patagonia product).

 The scores were a bit top heavy in this category, a good sign for a design that originated with the goal of allowing ease of access to awkward, heavy, and bulky tools.
 Our lowest score, however, while still roughly an average rating, was the Chrome Buran II.
-This bag is awesome for bigger users and for folks who really need the huge capacity, and are otherwise a perfect fit for the bag — but it was quite cumbersome, awkward, and otherwise unpleasant for the small to mid-size user.
-Arguably, it is still true to its roots, just a bit limited in its user base.
+This bag is awesome for bigger users and for folks who need the huge capacity, and are otherwise a perfect fit for the bag — but it was quite cumbersome, awkward, and otherwise unpleasant for the small to the mid-size user.
+Arguably, it is still faithful to its roots, just a bit limited in its user base.